openSIL/unit_test_framework/documentation/UnitTestFramework.rst

 Test function trio
 ''''''''''''''''''

-*UtTestRun* exceutes the "test function trio" consisting of TestPrerequisite, TestBody, and TestCleanUp.
+*UtTestRun* executes the "test function trio" consisting of TestPrerequisite, TestBody, and TestCleanUp.
 *UtTestRun* sets up the appropriate exception/signal handlers and other data structures prior to running each of these test functions.
 When the test is complete, it performs various checks to determine the outcome of the test.